 Knowing the facts about COVID-19 vaccine distribution is important to prevent getting scammed.
 Criminals will be taking advantage of our fears to steal our money or personal information by promising a COVID-19 vaccine.

-Eventually, L.A.
-Care members will be able to receive the vaccine at a variety of pharmacy locations, community vaccination sites and participating doctor’s offices and clinics.
+L.A.
+Care members are able to receive the vaccine at a variety of pharmacy locations, community vaccination sites and participating doctor’s offices and clinics.

 Please do not pay for the vaccine, or give your personal information to anyone other than authorized health care providers that can give you COVID-19 vaccination.